 Officers tried to subdue Shultz with a stun gun, but he was unaffected and continued to fight with officers as he made his way outside, where he pulled a knife.

 Shultz ignored officers' commands to drop the knife and began advancing toward them as he made slashing motions with the knife, police said.
-He then moved toward the store entrance, where numerous employees and customers were still inside.

 Two officers fired multiple rounds and struck Shultz to stop him from going back inside the store, according to state police.